spacedrone404/doku-wiki/readme.md

-﻿Search the library registry by specified criter ia.
+﻿Search the library registry by specified criteria.

 Search for letters, numbers, phrases, whatever.

 Tested in > 8000 lines of text environment.
 Powered by DokuWiki:
 https://www.dokuwiki.org/dokuwiki